 PayPal: All testers are paid through PayPal.
 Payment for a 15-20 minute website or mobile recorder test is $10, and $15 for a webcam test.
-You must be invited to become a webcam tester.
-Click here to learn more.
+Please note that you will not be paid for your tester application sample video.

 UserTesting doesn't withhold any taxes from payments.
 As a tester, you are an independent contractor and responsible for determining and paying any tax liabilities incurred from payments received by UserTesting.

 Payment Time: Payment is received exactly 7 days after the test is completed, including the time of day.
 So if you complete a test at 5:00pm, you should expect to be paid at around 5:30pm, 7 days later.
 Occasionally PayPal has 24-48 hour delays on payments, so please wait an extra 48 hours before contacting support about a payment issue since it should resolve itself.

 Bonus Payments: Some test occasionally offer a bonus for completing a longer test or a multi-part study.
 In all cases, you should keep a running worksheet of tests you complete, to make sure they appear in your Completed Tests tab and to ensure you are compensated.
 This should be done especially for tests with a bonus.
 If a test promises a bonus, the payment is generally updated 3-4 days after it's completed.
 This is because clients need time to watch the videos and ensure that they are satisfied with the test.
 Please wait to email email@example.com regarding your bonus until 5 business days after test completion.
 At this point, we can contact the client and post bonuses for test that have been successfully completed.

 Changing your PayPal Email: Please notify UserTesting if you would like to update your PayPal email address on file.

 REMEMBER that payments are sent automatically, 7 days after you complete a test.
 If you change your PayPal email AFTER payment is sent, that payment will be sent to your previous PayPal email.